rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 We will be training and testing our model on an excellent data set found in a Nature article.
 The paper providing the training and testing data can be found here: <https://www.nature.com/articles/s41597-023-02280-2> Their GitHub containing the data is here: <https://github.com/BioinfoMachineLearning/cryoppp>

-A group created a software using CryoPPP to train a neural network for particle picking (basically exactly what we are doing).
-Here's their GitHub: <https://github.com/jianlin-cheng/CryoTransformer/tree/main>

 ## Getting Started

 Training this software requires two different inputs -- micrograph files (.mrc) which are raw images from the microscope that does or does not contain particles of interest, and coordinate files (.csv) that contain the quantity and location of all particles from the ground truth sample.